Data Protection Policy

 8.2.3 the processing is necessary for compliance with a legal obligation to which the data controller is subject (such as reporting employee PAYE deductions to the tax authorities); or

-8.2.4 the processing is necessary for the legitimate interest reasons of the data controller or a third party (for example, keeping in touch with Members about access to club facilities).
+8.2.4 the processing is necessary for the legitimate interest reasons of the data controller or a third party (for example, keeping in touch with Members about access to association facilities).

 9. Special category data